 Interacting with the report

-You can select each item highlighted in blue on the left-hand side of the report to view more detail.
+You can select each item highlighted in blue on the left-hand side of the report to view more detail, for example short and long term liabilities.
 Selecting a category beneath an expanded row will also take you to the Show Transactions report, which includes even more detail.

 Short-term and long-term liabilities